deeplearning4j/deeplearning4j-examples/dl4j-examples/src/main/java/org/deeplearning4j/examples/transferlearning/vgg16/TransferLearning.md

 * Modify the architecture of an existing model
 * Fine tune learning configurations of an existing model.
-* Hold parameters of a specified layer constant during training.
-Sometimes referred to as “frozen” layers or vertices.
+* Hold parameters of a specified layer constant during training, also referred to as “frozen"

 Holding certain layers frozen on a network and training is effectively the same as training on a transformed version of the input, the transformed version being the intermediate outputs at the boundary of the frozen layers.
 This is the process of “feature extraction” from the input data and will be referred to as “featurizing” in this document.